 Share this page with friends

 Is there anything more physically and emotionally overwhelming than welcoming a new addition to the family?
-For many mothers, urinary leaking after childbirth can be an unexpected and stressful part of the post-partum experience.
-For a long time, understanding and managing urinary leakage was pushed to the side.
+For many mothers, urinary leakage after childbirth can be an unexpected and stressful part of the post-partum experience.
+For a long time, understanding and managing urinary incontinence after childbirth was pushed to the side.

 It was one of those topics that was swept under the rug; nobody wanted to talk about it, nobody wanted to address it.
-Well, it’s 2023 and we talk about things now.
-Let’s take a look at a few of the types and causes of bladder weakness and how you can help manage them.
+Well, we talk about things now.
+Let’s take a look at incontinence after childbirth and how you can help manage it.

 Giving birth can cause incontinence due to the strain and pressure that’s put on the pelvic floor muscles and surrounding structures.
 The process of giving birth, especially vaginal delivery, can significantly stretch and weaken the muscles that support the bladder, urethra, and bum.
 Here are some of the key things that contribute to postpartum incontinence: